jbbees/Fintech_BC_21/10_Time_Series_Yen_Futures/Part_1_Forecasting_Yen_Futures_Walkthrough.md

 <details><summary>CONCLUSION: Was the ARIMA model good for forecasting?</summary>
 </details>

-## Forecast Model 3: Volatility Analysis using GARCH
+## Forecast Model 3: GARCH Model

-We will make a third forecast this time on past price **volatility** as opposed to past values.
+We will make a third forecast this time on past price **volatility** as opposed to past values that we did with ARMA & ARIMA models.
+We will be using the decomposed *Settle* column data to forecast on volatility.
 We need to use GARCH model functions.

 1. Import GARCH model.
 If we didn't already.
 <pre><code>from arch import arch_model</code></pre>

-2. Build the GARCH model, fit the model to a results variable.
+2. Build the GARCH model.
+Make sure to set the mean component to "Zero" and not 0.
+'Vol' means volatility.
+Both auto-regressive (AR) or 'p', and moving average (MA) or 'q' is both set to 1.
+Fit the model to a results variable.
+Run a summary on the results.
 <pre><code>model_3 = arch_model(settle_returns['Settle'], mean="Zero", vol="GARCH", p=1, q=1)
 results_3 = model_3.fit(disp='off')
 results_3.summary()